dejay22kar/jay22kar/frozen-moments.md

   </div>
   <div class="content hidden">
     <p>
       It has been a month returning from Poland (while I write and upload these photos), and I would say it was... an experience.
 I am still processing what I felt and trying to give my feelings some words.
 Talking about the photos, I am a bit disappointed and unsatisfied because I expected I would have much more photos but apparently I don't.
 Ehh, whatever.
-I know I am going back someday 🙂
+I know I am going back someday 🙂<br>

       Edit 1 - It is 30 May 2026, exactly a year since I was having this trip.
 I tried to share just a few of my feelings and experiences through an Instagram post which I originally think belongs here, but it went quite well with the raw photos and videos, so I let it be.
 I hereby embed the post so that you could read it.